electron/rebuild/README.md

 ## Electron-Rebuild

-This executable rebuilds native io.js modules against the version of io.js that your Electron project is using.
-This allows you to use native io.js modules in Electron apps without your system version of io.js matching exactly (which is often not the case, and sometimes not even possible).
+This executable rebuilds node & iojs modules against the version of io.js that your Electron project is using.
+This allows you to use native node & io.js modules in Electron apps without your system version of io.js matching exactly (which is often not the case, and sometimes not even possible).